-The sensitivity of the Otoport OAE+ABR for ABR screening was measured using 349 recordings from 30 neonates (3 days to 4 weeks old).
-The instrument was configured to deliver its short chirp stimulation at a level of 35dBnHL and at a rate of 52 per second.
-However for the purpose of these recordings the stimulating probe was fitted to a closed cavity next to the baby's ear, so that no ABR was actually generated.
-Additionally the real-time electrical signals received from the electrodes on the baby were digitally recorded through the device for durations of many minutes.
-These electrode signals were then replayed at their original level into the Otoport OAE+ABR and a total of 3257 ABR further tests were run to ensure all statistical combinations of noise and instrument timings were represented.
-Each of the 3257 ABR test results were evaluated by each of the four pass criteria (PC1-4).
-The results below describe the rate of false (artefactual) passes obtained when a realistic wide range of neonate electrode noise signals (i.e. from sleeping to restless) is processed by the device.
+For the experiment the instrument was configured to generate its default short chirp stimulation at a level of 35dBnHL at the default repetition rate for 50Hz powerline environments.
+However, the stimulating probe was fitted to a closed cavity near to the baby's ear, but so that no sound entered the ear and so no ABR was actually generated by the baby.
+The real-time electrical signals received by the Otoport from the electrodes on the baby were digitally recorded through the device for many minutes to collect a large amount of real EEG and EMG signals.
+These electrode signals were then replayed at their original level back into the Otoport OAE+ABR and a total of 3257 virtual ABR further tests run.
+This procedure ensured that the instrument was exposed all possible statistical combinations of noise and instrument timings.
+Each of the 3257 ABR test results were evaluated by each of the four pass criteria (PC1-4) of the Otoport ABR.
+The results below describe the rate of false (artefactual) passes obtained in when a realistically wide range of neonate electrode noise signals (i.e., from sleeping to restless) is processed by the device.
 As no acoustic stimulation actually reached the ear, no real ABR was present, so all 'passes' are false.
+This data shows that the sensitivity of the Otoport ABR is between 99.79% and 99.94%, which is very good.